 - The bike doesn’t come with a handle for convenient transportation.

-3. FUNMILY Indoor Exercise Bike – Best for Spin Biking
+FUNMILY Indoor Exercise Bike – Best for Spinning

-The Funmily bike is not the cheapest but it is a good price compared to similar spin bike models.
+The Funmily bike is not the cheapest exercise bike but it is a good price compared to the better spin bikes.

 It comes with an ergonomic seat and padded handlebar to pedal comfortably.